blacklanternsecurity/badsecrets/README.md

 If you are using the Badsecrets [BBOT](https://github.com/blacklanternsecurity/bbot) module, you don't need to do anything else - BBOT will install the package for you.

-## Examples

 ### cli.py

-Bad secrets includes an [example CLI](https://github.com/blacklanternsecurity/badsecrets/blob/dev/examples/blacklist3r.py) for convenience when manually checking secrets.
+Bad secrets includes an [example CLI](https://github.com/blacklanternsecurity/badsecrets/blob/dev/examples/cli.py) for convenience when manually checking secrets.
 It also has a URL mode, which will connect to a target and attempt to carve for cryptographic products and check any it finds against all modules.

 * Basic usage - checking a crytographic product for a known secret (against all modules):
 ```bash